 This page has notes on games played recently at the club.
 Please add a few comments or a short session report on anything you found interesting.
 If you have not visited us before, this page will give you an idea of the type of games we play.

-November 15th I was away this week so the notes below come with thanks to Bill:
+January 17th.
+I was away this week so the notes on the games come with thanks to Steve.

 There were 5 tables playing this week.
 As the tournament is approaching it was inevitable that Great Western Trail would feature and there were 2 tables playing this.
 One group finished early and had time to play Bucket King afterwards, the other was still going when I left at 10:30.
 The 3rd table was playing Champions of Midgard for most of the evening.
 Our table had a first time visitor, Martin, so we player some light-middleweight games, starting with Kingsburg, then Parade and then joined up with the quicker GWT group for a 6-player game of Bucket King, which was very entertaining.
 The final table started with Chicago Express, then moved on to Ra and then finished off with Parade, picking it up after our group had finished with it.